Boston Biomedical Leadership and Directors

-Boston Biomedical is a subsidiary of Sumitomo Dainippon Pharma Co., Ltd., which is traded on the Tokyo Stock Exchange.
-Its Board of Directors can be found at http://www.ds-pharma.com/profile/executive/directors.html.
+Boston Biomedical is wholly owned by Sumitomo Dainippon Pharma Co., Ltd., which is traded on the Tokyo Stock Exchange.
+Its Board of Directors can be found at http://www.ds-pharma.com/profile/executive/.

 Boston Biomedical’s Board of Directors includes executive leadership of Sumitomo Dainippon Pharma Co., Ltd., and an external board member, William J. Rutter, PhD.

-Ms. Andrews served as Executive Vice President and Chief Commercial Officer at Incyte Corporation, a US-based biopharmaceutical company focused on building a portfolio of proprietary small-molecule drugs for oncology and inflammation.
-Under her leadership, Incyte was transformed from a solely R&D organization into a successful commercial enterprise with the launch of its first product, which was also first-in-class and first-in-disease.
+Prior to joining Boston Biomedical, Ms. Andrews served as Executive Vice President and Chief Commercial Officer at Incyte, a U.S.-based biopharmaceutical company, where she led the transition from a clinical-stage research and development organization to a successful commercial enterprise, with the launch of its first-in-class, first-in-disease orphan oncology product.
 She established the commercial organization and led all functions within sales and marketing.
 She was also responsible for business development and completed multiple significant product licensing deals for Incyte, including one of the largest licensing deals in biotech in 2009.

 Board of Directors

 William J. Rutter, PhDMember, Boston Biomedical Board of Directors

 Dr. Rutter is Chairman and Founder of Synergenics, LLC, which owns and controls a portfolio of biotechnology companies at various stages of development.